aosabook/500lines/search-engine/README.md

 We could create bigger primary index segments at the cost of bogging down the computer, up to ten times as big on that smartphone;
-that would allow us to do a two-pass indexing of 400 gigabytes.
+that would allow us to
+index up to 400 gigabytes
+in only two passes.